For many of us, our dogs are our best friends in life, but we don’t always know how and what we should feed them.

 Some dog foods may also show additional information, such as the content of certain vitamins and minerals.
 Examples of this that are often included:

 - Phosphorus (Min) %

 - Calcium (Min) %

 - Omega 6 Fatty Acids (Min) %

 It is very important to note that these values are a mixture of Minimum and Maximum percentages.
 For the case of protein and fat, it is to say that the dog food formula will contain at least this proportion.
-However, it is likely to contain more as manufacturers have to list a figure that is always correct.
+However, it is likely to contain more as manufacturers have to list a figure that is always correct, no matter the variance.

-For the values that are labeled as Maximum, such as fiber and moisture, they are likely to be lower.
+For the values that are labeled as Maximum, such as fiber and moisture, the actual values are likely to be lower.
 Despite this, these minimum figures are likely very close to reality as it would not be financially wise to heavily reduce either of these.

-At Pet Food Reviewer, we base our nutritional analysis on these crude minimum figures as this is the only figure that we can use with certainty.
+At Pet Food Reviewer, we base our nutritional analysis on these crude minimum and maximum figures as these are the only values that we can use with certainty.